 Going to Ohio

 Some of the very first letters from 65th NY soldiers which I found, back in 2009, were at the Army Heritage Center in Carlisle, Pennsylvania.
 Charley Crockett wrote to Nellie about the early months of training, while flirting with her about the kiss she had promised him upon his return.
-Sadly, he was killed at the Battle of Spotsylvania on May 10, 1864.
+Sadly, he was mortally wounded at the Battle of The Wilderness on May 6, 1864.
 LeRoy Crockett, a First Lieutenant in Company K, described the Chasseurs’ first battle experience, a small skirmish at Lewinsville in September 1861.
 I discovered another treasure trove of letters on line which were indexed by the Ohio Historical Society.
 Through interlibrary loan and searches through microfilmed newspapers, I found over thirty letters printed in local newspapers like the Tiffin Weekly Tribune and the Seneca Advertiser.
 A now-defunct website dedicated to the 6th Corps breakthrough at Petersburg included a number of letters of Company K Captain Sam Kisinger transcribed and scanned.
 Company K of the 65th NY was raised in Tiffin, Ohio, and the fact that these letters were so accessible to me was an early key to getting the amount of primary source information I needed to write the regimental history I envisioned, No Flinching From Fire.

 The first captain of Company K, whose letters I used in my book, Thomas Higginbotham, had risen to command of the regiment and had been killed while leading it at Cedar Creek on October 19, 1864.
 He is buried in Green-wood Cemetery in Brooklyn, New York.
 When I first discovered his gravesite I was surprised that as a lieutenant colonel his body had not been returned to Tiffin, nearby his home.
 As I finished the book-writing process, and visited all the battlefields and some of the camp sites of the Chasseurs, I began to get more interested in connecting with the soldiers of the regiment through visits to graves in Green-wood, Arlington National Cemetery, Winchester National Cemetery, and elsewhere.
 Over time, it occurred to me that Tiffin, Ohio was a likely place to find more Chasseur graves.
 I also had developed a curiosity about the town from reading so many letters from the “Tiffin boys.”
 Further, Ohio was home to other sites connected with Civil War figures worth visiting.
 Generals Grant, Sherman, and Custer all hailed from Ohio.
 So did General James McPherson.
 And though the COVID-19 Pandemic crimped some of my original plans (a visit to Grant’s birthplace near Cincinnati, for example, was nixed after it became clear that my plan to include a New York Mets game versus the Reds was out, and that Cincinnati had become a hotspot for the Coronavirus), I knew from experience that socially distancing was eminently possible when visiting old cemeteries.